VoigtSebastian/master-thesis/README.md

 Fore more details on the agent's workflow, you can go to [the development README](dev/README.md#workflow).

-After I published my findings in the end of April 2025 I will also publish the written thesis in addition to this code.
-The repository may therefore contain references to the `thesis` sub-directory which is currently not yet included.
+I additionally provide the [written submission of my thesis](thesis.pdf) in this repository.

 ## Abstract
 In recent years, Large Language Models (LLMs) have gained significant popularity, seamlessly integrating into our daily lives by assisting with a multitude of tasks — from composing emails to providing insightful recommendations.